-A. "This subdivision, together with past subdivision of this property, has utilized all development potential or lots to which the acre parent parcel is entitled under the terms of the Jefferson County Subdivision Regulations.
-No additional lots will be permitted subsequent to the approval of this plat of subdivision unless or until such time as the property may be rezoned or amendments to the County development regulations may permit additional subdivision." В. "To date, this subdivision, together with all past subdivisions of this property, has utilized development rights to which the acre parent parcel is entitled to under the terms of the Jefferson County Subdivision Regulations additional lots will be permitted subsequent to the approval of this plat of subdivision unless or until such time as the property may be rezoned or amendments to the County development regulations may permit additional subdivision."
-33. ment of Acceptance placed on the preliminary plat or site plan cover sheet, signed by the developer/subdivider.
-The Statement shall read: "The developer, in signing this plat, agrees to abide by all conditions, terms and specifications provided hereon; and to complete all the improvements required by the preliminary plat or site plan."
-34. a Signature Block on the cover sheet for the County Engineer and the County approvals.
-The signature bock shall read as follows: Jefferson County, West Virginia ☐ PRELIMINARY PLAT APPROVAL ☐ SITE PLAN APPROVAL BY Date BY Date
+- 30. Description of soils and subsurface geology and hydrology. - 31.
+Show building setback lines and note the minimum building setbacks on the plat or plan. - 32.
+In the Rural District, all plats and plans shall provide a density calculation and a notation that contains one of the following statements: - A. "This subdivision, together with past subdivision of this property, has utilized all development potential or lots to which the acre parent parcel is entitled under the terms of the Jefferson County Subdivision Regulations.
+No additional lots will be permitted subsequent to the approval of this plat of subdivision unless or until such time as the property may be rezoned or amendments to the County development regulations may permit additional subdivision." - B. "To date, this subdivision, together with all past subdivisions of this property, has utilized development rights to which the acre parent parcel is entitled to under the terms of the Jefferson County Subdivision Regulations. additional lots will be permitted subsequent to the approval of this plat of subdivision unless or until such time as the property may be rezoned or amendments to the County development regulations may permit additional subdivision." - 33.
+A Statement of Acceptance placed on the preliminary plat or site plan cover sheet, signed and dated by the developer/subdivider.
+The Statement shall read: - "The developer, in signing this plat, agrees to abide by all conditions, terms and specifications provided hereon; and to complete all the improvements required by the preliminary plat or site plan." - 34.
+Provide a Signature Block on the cover sheet for the County Engineer and the County Planner approvals.
+The signature bock shall read as follows:

+Jefferson County, West Virg ina

+☐ PRELIMINARY PLAT APPROVAL

+\square SITE PLAN APPROVAL

+BY

+County Engineer Date

+BY

+County Planner Date